AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-viewer-20-customizingviewer/r-html5-viewer-20-customize-videoscrubber.md

 The video scrubber tool tip can be localized.
 See [Localization of user interface elements](../../../c-html5-s7-aem-asset-viewers/c-html5-video-reference/r-html5-video-viewer-20-localization.md#concept-1d5ca2d8480f4064a51eddba13940aad) for more information.

-**Example** - To set up a video viewer with a video scrubber with custom track colors that is 10 pixels tall, and positioned 10 pixels and 35 pixels from the top and left edges of the control bar.
+**Example** - To set up a video viewer with a video scrubber with custom track colors.
+The scrubber must be ten pixels tall, and positioned ten pixels and 35 pixels from the top and left edges of the control bar.

 ```
 .s7videoviewer .s7videoscrubber  {